sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 Analysis:

-If the root is not consecutive with neither right or left child, the length for that node will be 1.
-If the root is consecutive with one of them or is consecutive with both children, root length will the longer one.
-We will use a global variable to save the longest length for all nodes.
+A node's max consecutive length is the max of left subtree's consecutive length and right subtree's consecutive length + 1 or 1.
+We need to traverse all nodes to get the longest length.